achrafbouhadou/Software-Engineer-Coding-Challenge/README.md

 ## Features & Progress

 Below is a checklist mapping to the required features.
-Feel free to adjust this section to show which parts are done, in progress, or not started:

 ### Part 1
 - [x] Entities / Models (Product, Category)
 - [x] Create a product from web